anhinga/julia-notebooks/flux-may-2021/README.md

 So, with ADAM optimizer we have a reasonable level of convergence, and we do find a solution, and this solution does have interesting patterns.

-For animation of this training process, the loss curve, and colorized visualizations see `animation-of-may-23-run` subdirectory.
+For animations of this training process, the loss curve, and colorized visualizations see `animation-of-may-23-run` subdirectory.

 We are likely to investigate this setup and its variations further.